OlgaCarvalho/first_personal_website/_posts/2021-07-30-mentorship-experience-review.md

 At the end, I am glad of everything I learned, and more convinced than ever that you are never *too old* to be a mentee, or *too young* to share your thoughts and experiences.
 Still, this isn't the end.
 We have a circle space and WhatsApp groups where we are able to keep in touch with everyone on PWIT.

-All is left to say is a big thank you to my mentor and all PWIT team for this incredible initiative.
+All is left to say is a big thank you to my mentor and all PWIT team for this incredible initiative!